swiftlang/swift-evolution/proposals/0195-dynamic-member-lookup.md

 ### Introduce a language independent "foreign class" feature to Swift

 One suggestion was to introduce a [general "foreign class" feature to Swift](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20171218/042227.html).
 The core team met to discuss this and concluded that it was the wrong direction to go.
-Among opinions held by core team members, several believed it forcing other languages models into the Swift model would violate their fundamental principles (e.g. Go and Javascript doesn't *have* classes), some felt it would be too invasive into the compiler, and others believed that such an approach ends up requiring a `DynamicMemberLookup` related feature anyway - because e.g. Python doesn't require property declarations.
+Among opinions held by core team members, several believed that forcing other languages models into the Swift model would violate their fundamental principles (e.g. Go and Javascript doesn't *have* classes), some felt it would be too invasive into the compiler, and others believed that such an approach ends up requiring a `DynamicMemberLookup` related feature anyway - because e.g. Python doesn't require property declarations.

 ### Use "automatically generated wrappers" to interface with Python